Using the MC/DC Testing Tool

 How to run the MC/DC checker

-The recommended way of running the check is to use the upstream docker image as it requires a patched version of libclang.
+The recommended way of running the check is to use the upstream docker image as it requires Clang 19 or newer.

 docker pull registry.gitlab.com/gtd-gmbh/mcdc-checker/mcdc-checker